 Conversion rate optimization, or CRO, is the process of testing elements on your site to see which are the most effective in getting your visitors to convert.
 You can test everything from the layout of your product pages to the calls to action you use and use that information to improve your site for the most possible conversions.

-If you’re ready to create a lead generation strategy for your ecommerce store, WebFX can help.
+If you’re ready to create an ecommerce lead generation strategy for your online store, WebFX can help.
 We’ll work with you to choose the most effective channels for your business, then create a strategy tailored to your goals.